 The vesting period can be up to 10 years (exercise has to happen within 10 years from grant) and the vesting frequency is usually either monthly, quarterly, or more often annually.
 For example, a key employee may be granted options that entitle them to up to 5% of the company’s share capital on an exit event, with the option vesting as to 1% of the company for each year over a five year period, following which the option becomes exercisable once there is an exit event.

 Its not necessary, but as good practice some advisers we know as a matter of course seek advance assurance from HMRC that the EMI option scheme qualifying criteria are met.
-Such advance assurance and dialogue with HMRC would be particularly useful if there is a question in respect of a company’s situation which the rules do not give a clear answer on.
+Such advance assurance and dialogue with HMRC would be particularly useful if there is a question in respect of a company’s situation which the rules do not give a clear answer on (e.g. if the company is not sure it meets either the independence, qualifying subsidiaries or gross assets tests).
 An advance assurance application is made by preparing and sending a letter to HMRC together with supporting documentation.

 Restrictions on shares

 The EMI contractual documentation used must contain details of any restrictions (e.g. obligatory buy back rights that the company can exercise if conditions are met) that will apply to the shares that will eventually be issued (or transferred) to option holders on exercise.
 HMRC guidance published in July 2016 means that it is not sufficient that such restrictions are only set out in a company’s articles (and/or shareholders agreement), but that they are also cross-referenced and summarised in sufficient detail within the body of the EMI option agreement itself.